“I want to start my own cleaning business…but I’m scared, because I don’t know how. Where do I start?”

 If you’re already in business and you’ve got your personal finances tied up in the business, disentangle them.
 Your accountant will thank you later.

-9. Why You Should Consider Hiring a Bookkeeper (soon!)
+Step 9: Why You Should Consider Hiring a Bookkeeper (SOON!)

 Crunching the numbers is hard… and tedious.